Consensys/eth-lightwallet/README.md

 Checks if `seed` is a valid 12-word seed according to the [BIP39][] specification.

+### `keystore.addHdDerivationPath(hdPathString, password, info)`

+Adds the HD derivation path `hdPathString` to the keystore.
+The `info` structure denotes the curve and purpose for the keys in that path.
+Supported structures are

+* `{curve: 'secp256k1', purpose: 'sign'}`
+* `{curve: 'curve25519', purpose: 'asymEncrypt'}`

+### `keystore.setDefaultHdDerivationPath(hdPathString)`

+Set the default HD Derivation path.
+This path will be used if the `hdPathString` is omitted from other functions.
+This is also the path that's used if the keystore is used with the Hooked Web3 Provider.

-### `keystore.generateNewAddress(password [, num])`
+### `keystore.generateNewAddress(password [, num, hdPathString])`

 Generates a new address/private key pair from the seed and stores them in the keystore.
 The private key is stored encrypted with the users password.
 If the integer `num` is supplied a batch of `num` address/key pairs is generated.
+If `hdPathString` is supplied the new key pairs are generated at that HD Path, otherwise they are generated at `defaultHdPathString`.

 ### `keystore.deserialize(serialized_keystore)`